Workplace diversity values people from various backgrounds.

 • Pulse surveys: These are shorter and happen more often to see how engagement changes and catches problems quickly.

-The data from these surveys help companies make wise choices.
-They can improve workplace culture, raise employee spirits, solve issues, and create a more engaged and productive work environment.
+The data from these surveys helps companies make wise choices.
+They can improve workplace culture, boost employee morale, address issues, and foster a more engaged and productive work environment.

 Is regular training essential for maintaining high employee engagement?